ltfschoen/jekyll-now/_posts/2016-11-17-Building-Apps-React-Flux.md

 * Stores (Data Layer)
     * Flux Stores only interact with Controller Views (top-level Parent Components), not Child Components
+    * Flux Stores find out about Flux Actions by registering a callback with the Dispatcher
     * Flux Stores are the only part of app that should know how to update Data
     * Stores hold app State, and have app State, Logic, and Data Retrieval Methods
     * Stores register callbacks with the Dispatcher so they will be notified of data changes